 This simple air freshener uses wholesome ingredients.
 Not artificial chemicals.
 Which means you don’t have to worry about breathing in the smell.

 It’s a great way to reuse coffee grounds, too!
-(Along with this way to use coffee grounds to get rid of cellulite.)
+(Along with my recipe for exfoliating coffee soap using a melt and pour soap base, as well as this way to use coffee grounds to get rid of cellulite.)

 Plus, this coffee smell air freshener actually combines some other subtle smells, too.
 It’s more like a coffee cake aroma.
 Just think of waking up to the smell of coffee brewing and a cake baking and this is what the air freshener smells like!